 That said, the costs are reasonable for what you’re getting, although you’re going to have to sign up for the long haul to get the really affordable prices.
 We recommend going with the seven-day trial to make sure you like the service — and we mean really like the service — and then signing up for the 36-month plan to achieve the maximum savings.
 If you’re connecting five devices and paying for the 36-month plan, that’s only $.60 per device.
 You’ve probably got more than that hiding in between your couch cushions.

-Like we said, Hide My Ass is one of the most user-friendly VPNs we’ve encountered, but that user-friendliness is a bit of a double-edged sword.
+Like we said, HMA is one of the most user-friendly VPNs we’ve encountered, but that user-friendliness is a bit of a double-edged sword.
 In HMA’s idiot-proofing, they’ve made it pretty difficult to customize the service for specific needs.
 For instance, there’s no way to change between protocols.
 Now, this might not be a huge deal to most folks, but for hardcore tech folks, this lack of versatility could easily be seen as a detriment.

 FYI: There are quite a few VPN protocols floating around these days, but some of the most popular still include IKEv2 and OpenVPN.
 If you’re on a Mac using HMA, you’ll be using the former, and if you’re on Windows, you’ll be using the latter.2